-Looking down from our top floor bedrooms, the remains of a very dubious DIY hot tub can be seen on the roof of the air-raid shelter.
-We never used it, although it was very popular with the local seagulls.
+Looking down from the top floor bedrooms, the remains of a very dubious DIY hot tub can be seen on the roof of the air-raid shelter.
+I never used it, although it was very popular with the local seagulls.
 Broadstairs, along with neighbouring Margate and Ramsgate, was frequently used by WWII German bombers as a depository for any unused ammunition before returning home, so a bomb shelter was a wise precaution.
 One of the outdoor toilets still functioned until the day it was demolished.

 It had been 10 years since completing my degree in Landscape Management and at the time I lacked the confidence to go it alone with the re-design.
 The garden’s situation, above two barrel-vaulted undercrofts, also concerned me.
-The last thing we wanted was to end up with the garden collapsing into the cellar!
+The last thing I wanted was to end up with the garden collapsing into the cellar!
 And so a work colleague recommended a fantastic garden designer called Declan Buckley.
 We hit it off straight away, Declan being laid-back and very easy to work with.
-It was he who convinced us demolition was necessary, and so the landscapers began work in April 2008, just as the first and only snow of the year put in an appearance.
+It was he who convinced me that demolition was necessary, and so the landscapers began work in April 2008, just as the first and only snow of the year put in an appearance.

 The air-raid shelter took almost two weeks to tear down, causing one or two minor injuries along the way.
 In the end heavy machinery was called for to remove this and the trunk of a fairly old sycamore tree.
 One of the undercrofts had been used as a rubbish tip for many years and needed to be emptied, revealing all sorts of interesting glass bottles and pieces of blue and white china.
 Both were originally used for gutting and smoking fish, their Belfast sinks and smoking ovens still in evidence today.

 The transformation had begun and there was no going back.
 Next to go were the toilet buildings, leaving behind a fairly scrappy looking wall.